-Secretary of State Offices Closed for Abraham Lincoln’s Birthday
+Secretary of State offices closed for Abraham Lincoln’s birthday

-SPRINGFIELD - Illinois Secretary of State Jesse White announced that all offices and facilities will be closed Wednesday, February 12, in observance of Abraham Lincoln’s birthday.
+SPRINGFIELD - Illinois Secretary of State Jesse White announced that all offices and facilities open Monday to Friday will be closed Monday, February 13th, while facilities open Tuesday to Saturday will be closed Saturday, February 11th, in observance of Abraham Lincoln’s birthday.

-All offices and facilities will be open for business Thursday, February 13.
+All Driver Services facilities will be open for business Tuesday, February 14th.

 Get The Latest News!